mulesoft-assets/template-mkto2sfdc-lead-broadcast/README.md

 # API Calls
 <!-- API Calls (start) -->
-Salesforce imposes limits on the number of API Calls that can be made.
+Salesforce imposes limits on the number of API calls that can be made.
 Therefore calculating this amount may be an important factor to consider.
-The Anypoint template calls to the API can be calculated using the formula:

-***1 + X + X / ${page.size}***
+This template calls to the API can be calculated using this formula:

-Being ***X*** the number of Leads to be synchronized on each run.
+***1 + X + X / ${page.size}*** -- ***X*** is the number of leads to synchronize on each run.

-The division by ***${page.size}*** is because, by default, Leads are gathered in groups of ${page.size} for each Upsert API Call in the aggregation step.
+Divide by ***${page.size}*** because by default the leads are gathered in groups of ${page.size} for each Upsert API call in the aggregation step.
 Also consider that these calls are executed repeatedly every polling cycle.

-For instance if 10 records are fetched from origin instance, then 12 api calls will be made (1 + 10 + 1).
+For instance if 10 records are fetched from the origin instance, then 12 API calls are made (1 + 10 + 1).
 <!-- API Calls (end) -->

 # Customize It!